October 2025 Google Play Policy Updates: Key Changes for Child Safety, Finance & Health Compliance

 These updates, alongside clarifications on user data, permissions, and content, aim to enhance transparency and user safety.

-The News policy now encompasses both news and magazine apps, requiring all to complete an expanded self-declaration in the Play Console by August 27, 2025.
+The News policy now encompasses both news and magazine apps, requiring all to complete an expanded self-declaration in the Play Console by 27th August 2025.

 This declaration includes new questions to verify content accuracy and transparency, aligning with Google's push for trustworthy information.

-💡 ASO Insights:
+π‘ ASO Insights:

 Failure to comply could negatively impact your app's organic discoverability, making it essential to proactively address these requirements during your ASO and compliance review process.

-👉 How to Promote a News & Magazine App?
+π How to Promote a News & Magazine App?

-The Personal Loans policy has been expanded to include line of credit apps, effective May 28, 2025, aligning them with existing requirements for personal loans and Earned Wage Access (EWA) apps.
+The Personal Loans policy has been expanded to include line of credit apps, effective 28th May 2025, aligning them with existing requirements for personal loans and Earned Wage Access (EWA) apps.

 These apps must now adhere to strict disclosure rules, including repayment terms, maximum Annual Percentage Rate (APR), a representative cost example, and a comprehensive privacy policy.